openmrs/openmrs-eip/docs/custom/README.md

     </dependency>
     ```
 3. Add a main class for your spring boot application, you can copy [`ExampleApplication`](../../example-app/src/main/java/org/openmrs/eip/example/ExampleApplication.java)
    from the example app, change the route id and make any other additions you deem necessary.
+You MUST add an import for the [`AppConfig`](../../commons/src/main/java/org/openmrs/eip/app/config/AppConfig.java)
+   in order for the spring application to be built properly.
 4. Add a camel route to start the `openmrs-watcher` component, you can copy [`init.xml`](../../example-app/src/main/resources/camel/init.xml)
    from the example app and make any necessary modifications if needed, the uri of the `openmrs-watcher`
    endpoint is of the form `openmrs-watcher:{NAME}` where {NAME} is a logical name, there is no meaning to it but for